alexolinux/ansible-oracle-java/README.md

 =========

 This role installs oracle java JDK from tarball.
+This proposal is an alternative to install Oracle java JDK (unlike default SO OpenJDK).

 Requirements
 ------------

 You must download the tarball package from Oracle Download (Java SE Downloads) and put inside 'files' folder.
+Note: Previously was possible to automatic download by curl, however until this moment to get the tarball package, only with 'log in by Oracle SSO'.
+It was necessary changes in this repository to still work (making tarball download).

 Role Variables
 --------------